tinacms/tinacms/packages/@tinacms/vercel-previews/README.md

 ## Getting started

+⚠️ You must be a Vercel Enterprise customer for Visual Editing ⚠️

 > For a quick start, use [the starter](https://github.com/tinacms/vercel-edit-demo)

-To use Vercel's visual editing features with Tina your site should already be configured to work with Tina's `useTina` hook.
+To use Vercel's [visual editing](https://vercel.com/blog/visual-editing) features with Tina your site should already be configured to work with Tina's `useTina` hook.
 Refer to this guide to get started with [Tina's visual edting](https://tina.io/docs/contextual-editing/overview/).

 Vercel's visual editing mode works by adding metadata to your page about where the content comes from.
 To get started, add the preview package: